 Emergency Information Forms: These forms must be completed for each individual student attending PHS.
 Please include student allergies and special health concerns on this form.

-Health Physical Forms: All students entering sixth grade students and all new seventh and eighth grade students must have a current physical form on file.
-Please use the MSHSAA physical form found on the parent portal on the PHS website.
+Health Physical Forms: All students entering sixth grade and all new seventh and eighth grade students must have a current physical form on file.
+Please use the MSHSAA physical form found in the Parents Portal and on the PHS website.
 Students who participate in sports must have their physical forms updated annually.

 Over-the-Counter Medicine Forms: An Over-the-Counter Medicine Form must be filled out for each child.
 Over-the-counter medicine dosages are determined by age and weight according to medication package instructions.
 Any over-the-counter medication dosage requests that exceed these guidelines require a written doctor’s permission.